Best wood lathes for your workshop

 Full-Size Wood Lathe

 A full-size wood lathe is the largest of the three and takes up a large space in your workshop.
 A typical full-size lathe stands alone and measures about four feet high.
-The distance between centers can range from 45 inches, and the swing over the bed measures more than 15 inches in diameter, making it ideal for large projects.
+The distance between centres can range from 45 inches, and the swing over the bed measures more than 15 inches in diameter, making it ideal for large projects.

 8 Things to Consider When Buying a Wood Lathe